 - Public Leadership Award - Honorable Constance A. Morella

 Richard Lui of MSNBC interviews Huda Zoghbi, MD, Baylor College of Medicine.
 Dr. Zoghbi discusses her scientific contributions to Alzheimer's research and her pioneering work in genetics.
+View a transcript of the video.

 Richard Lui of MSNBC interviews Joel S. Schuman, MD, FACS, New York University School of Medicine.
 Dr. Schuman was a co-inventor of the OCT imaging technology.
 The invention of the OCT has revolutionized vision care, allowing for early detection and treatment of diseases such as glaucoma and age-related macular degeneration.
+View a transcript of the video.

 See Photos from the Event Below